 Desert Wildlife.
 Henderson is surrounded by miles of untamed desert, which is great whenever you see a rabbit or a fox run through the neighborhood, but not so awesome when you see something slither under your house.
 You see, the deadliest desert creatures are also the sneakiest.
 Be careful when hiking through the neighborhood parks around sunset; snakes just love to lie out on the hiking trails around this time.
 There are also some painful, and potentially deadly, breeds of scorpions and spiders, so check your potential apartment's pest control policy, or don’t if you like living life on the edge.
 And, if you get bit, stung, or poked, don't expect them to pay for a visit to the emergency room.
 If they do happen to pay for your trip to the emergency room, however, you’re most likely just hallucinating.

 Heat.
 It's the desert, so obviously it's hot.
 What is not so obvious is that heat is deadly.
-No, not just for your carefully sculpted wax collection, but it's a leading killer of people over the age of sixty around here.
+No, not just for your carefully sculpted wax collection.
 It's also a leading cause of people over the age of sixty moving to Florida where they can beat the heat.
 However, it's completely bearable as long as you keep hydrated... seriously hydrated.
 It's best to drink about two gallons a day if you plan on leaving your apartment.
 And, no, I'm not exaggerating.

 New Apartments.
 From the 110-degree summers to the occasional snowfall in winter, you can at least appreciate the fact that most apartments around here are new and very well insulated.
 That's great for your wallet and your comfort.
 However, it's really great because you won't be able to hear every single noise that your neighbors make.